What Motivates Us?

 The Disability Paradox

-Non-disabled people often assume that life with a disability is all about limitations and suffering.
-In reality, research shows that disabled people report similar levels of happiness and life satisfaction as the non-disabled population.
+Non-disabled people often assume that life with a disability is defined by limitation or suffering.
+In reality, research shows that disabled people report similar levels of happiness and life satisfaction to the non-disabled population.

-Yes, there can be a period of adjustment when someone first becomes disabled — new barriers can be difficult to face.
-But once those barriers are understood and managed, we are just as talented, resourceful, and fulfilled as anyone else.
+There can be a period of adjustment when someone first becomes disabled, as new barriers and constraints emerge.
+However, once those barriers are understood and navigated, disabled people are just as talented, resourceful, and fulfilled as anyone else.

-I share my personal story here to show how someone can live with a complex mix of medical conditions and still build a career and business that are meaningful and rewarding.
+I share my personal story not as inspiration, but as evidence that it is possible to live with complex medical conditions, and still build a meaningful and rewarding career and business.

 Driven To Succeed